 The Company uses the asset and liability method of accounting for income taxes in accordance with ASC Topic 740, "Income Taxes."
 Under this method, income tax expense is recognized for the amount of: (i) taxes payable or refundable for the current year and (ii) deferred tax consequences of temporary differences resulting from matters that have been recognized in an entity's financial statements or tax returns.
 Deferred tax assets and liabilities are measured using enacted tax rates expected to apply to taxable income in the year in which those temporary differences are expected to be recovered or settled.
 The effect on deferred tax assets and liabilities of a change in tax rates is recognized in the results of operations in the period that includes the enactment date.
-A valuation allowance is provided to reduce the deferred tax assets reported if based on the weight of the available positive and negative evidence, it is more likely than not some portion or all of the deferred tax assets will not be realized.
+A valuation allowance is provided to reduce the deferred tax assets reported if, based on the weight of the available positive and negative evidence, it is more likely than not that some portion or all of the deferred tax assets will not be realized.

 ASC Topic 740-10-30 clarifies the accounting for uncertainty in income taxes recognized in an enterprise's financial statements and prescribes a recognition threshold and measurement attribute for the financial statement recognition and measurement of a tax position taken or expected to be taken in a tax return.
 ASC Topic 740-10-40 provides guidance on de-recognition, classification, interest and penalties, accounting in interim periods, disclosure, and transition.
 The Company will classify as income tax expense any interest and penalties.
 The Company has no material uncertain tax positions for any of the reporting periods presented.
 Generally, the tax authorities may examine the partnership/corporate tax returns for three years from the date of filing.
+The Company is in the process of filing its tax returns for the year ended December 31, 2013.
+Therefore, the Company's net operating loss carryovers will not be available to offset future taxable income, if any, until the returns are filed.